kittenlogic/unsupervised-pleasures/_posts/2020-12-13-queer-ai-ultimate-fantasy-035.md

 I was in love!

 And all of that was fake.
 The real Jesus was nowhere to be found.
 Fake.
 Jesus didn't exist.
+All of that was wishful thinking.

 You fool.
 You fell in love with a boy in a coffee shop who knew no one and just wanted to get laid.